engineersCode/facultydev1/README.md

 But, unlike in open-source software, very little reuse occurs.
 This trend has missed important features of free and open-source software: open development, networked collaboration, community, and a value-based framework.

 "Openness is about the possibilities of communicating with other people.
-It’s not about stuff, what you do with stuff.
+It’s not about _stuff_, what you do with _stuff_.
 It’s about what you do with each other," said Stephen Downes in a short [video](https://youtu.be/FPHYAFcUziA) from 2017.

 > This portion of the workshop will help you answer the question: _"Why open education?"_ It will introduce you to the open-source development model, and how open teaching and learning practices actively promote rich networks, lively communities, and fertile connections.
 That is the pedagogy of openness!